sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 S/4HANA on-premise |	Information will be provided in the [extended tutorial series](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/)
 S/4HANA Cloud | Direct Connection with `BASIC Auth` (Technical User, see below)

 Note that your application code is not dependent on the platform you are using.
-Using the `S/4HANA Cloud SDK`, you can write your code once, and it will be capable of dealing with all different authentication and connectivity options.
+Using the `SAP Cloud SDK`, you can write your code once, and it will be capable of dealing with all different authentication and connectivity options.

 ### You will learn
 In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on `SAP Cloud Platform` based on `Cloud Foundry`, and write an integration test.